Cazzy-Aporbo/MarketPulse-Analytics-Studio/README.md

 Started this in May 2025 because honestly?
 I was tired of hearing "market sentiment" thrown around like everyone knew what it meant.
 Spoiler: they didn't.
 So I built something that actually measures it, predicts with it, and makes money from it.
 Originally planned this as a full-scale institutional trading system with live execution, multi-asset coverage, and real-time processing of every news source on the planet.
 Had to scale it back to focus on what actually works: US equities, major news sources, and proven strategies.
 Still beats hedge fund algorithms though, and I built it in my apartment.

+ This repository contains a demonstration version.
+The full production system with all models and features is proprietary.

 <div align="center">

 ![separator](https://img.shields.io/badge/-E6E6FA?style=flat&color=E6E6FA)